Vishwajeet-29-pro/JavaDSA/docs/DAILY_PLAN.md

 	- [ ] CICD
 - [ ] React JS
 - [ ] Todo App
 - [ ] Reactive programming related.

+###### Need Restart.
+Keep working.
+NO plan for today and tomorrow.
+From 19 Sept will restart and make it happen.